 - 1. The accused (charged) shall have the right to be present at the hearing and hear all testimony presented.
-If an accused student, who has been properly notified, fails to appear at the scheduled date, time, and place for the hearing, the Board may proceed with the case and make its recommendations in the student's absence. - 2.
-The accused shall be provided, prior to the hearing, with the names of witnesses whom the Conduct Administrator has asked to appear at the hearing. - 3.
+If an accused student who has been properly notified fails to appear at the scheduled date, time, and place for the hearing, the Board may proceed with the case and make its recommendations in the student's absence. - 2.
+Prior to the hearing, the accused shall be provided the names of witnesses whom the Conduct Administrator has asked to appear at the hearing. - 3.
 The accused shall be afforded an opportunity to question witnesses in accordance with the rules. - 4.
-The accused shall be afforded an opportunity to present evidence in accordance with the rules. - 5.
-The accused may remain silent or testify during the formal hearing (silence will not be used against the accused in any way). - 6.
-The accused will be advised that written or taped record of the hearing is being maintained. - 7.
-The accused has the right to know that the hearing is closed. - 8.
-The accused shall be afforded an opportunity to plead guilty or not guilty to the charges. - 9.
-The accused shall have the right to consult with counsel of choice (including an attorney who may advise, but not speak at the hearing); counsel whose participation shall be limited to advising the accused; counsel may not conduct direct or cross-examination, make opening or closing statements, or engage in testimony. - 10.
-The accused shall have the right to appeal a sanction(s) rendered by the Conduct Board, or the Conduct Administrator, under the provisions for filing appeals.
-NOTE: Students who enter a plea of "guilty," or waive their right to a hearing, forfeit their right to appeal the decision/sanction or outcome of their hearing. - 11.
+The accused shall have the right to review all materials prior to the hearing. - 5.
+The accused shall be afforded an opportunity to present evidence in accordance with the rules. - 6.
+The accused may remain silent or testify during the formal hearing (silence will not be used against the accused in any way). - 7.
+The accused will be advised that written or taped (at the discretion of the Conduct Administrator) record of the hearing is being maintained. - 8.
+The accused has the right to know that the hearing is closed. - 9.
+The accused shall be afforded an opportunity to plead responsible (guilty) or not responsible (not guilty) to the charges. - 10.
+The accused shall have the right to consult with counsel of choice (including an attorney who may advise, but not speak at the hearing); counsel whose participation shall be limited to advising the accused.
+Counsel may not conduct direct or cross-examination, make opening or closing statements, or engage in testimony. - 11.
+The accused shall have the right to appeal a sanction(s) rendered by the Conduct Board, or the Conduct Administrator/Director, under the provisions for filing appeals.
+NOTE: Students who enter a plea of "responsible" (guilty) or waive their right to a hearing, forfeit their right to appeal the decision/sanction or outcome of their hearing. - 12.
 The accused will be advised that a decision by the Board will be based solely on a preponderance of the evidence presented during the hearing.